Harvard Researcher Wins 2019 AANEM Scientific Impact Award for Study of Fingolimod in ALS

 Fingolimod is marketed as Gilenya (by Novartis), an oral treatment for multiple sclerosis.
 It works by blocking signaling from the S1P receptor, which traps immune cells in lymph nodes, and prevents them from reaching the nervous system and causing inflammation.
 In a mouse model of ALS, fingolimod was seen to significantly extend survival and ease neurological deficits.

-Trial (NCT01786174) findings, “Phase IIa trial of fingolimod for amyotrophic lateral sclerosis demonstrates acceptable acute safety and tolerability,” were published in the journal Muscle & Nerve.
+Findings from the trial (NCT01786174), “Phase IIa trial of fingolimod for amyotrophic lateral sclerosis demonstrates acceptable acute safety and tolerability,” were published in the journal Muscle & Nerve.

 The safety study — sponsored by the Massachusetts General Hospital with collaboration from the ALS Therapy Development Institute — included 30 ALS patients (mean age, 55.9); 60.7% were on riluzole (marketed as Rilutek by Sanofi, and Tiglutik by ITF Pharma).
 They were assigned to either 0.5 mg fingolimod or a placebo daily for four weeks.